Geometrically finite transcendental entire functions: Constructing the metric

 Reducing $r_0$ one last time, if necessary, we can assume that $V \subset B(\zeta, \rmin)$.
 Recall that $r_0<r_1$, where $r_1$ is the constant from Proposition~\ref{prop:parabolic}.
 Suppose that $z \in V \cap \tilde{S}$.
 The fact that $z \in V$ implies that $|\f(z) - \zeta| < r$.
 The fact that $z \in V \cap \tilde{S} \subset V \cap S$ implies, by Proposition~\ref{prop:parabolic}\ref{4.2:wbpetal}, that $z$ is in a thin repelling sector.
 Hence $|z - \zeta| < |\f(z) - \zeta|$ by Proposition~\ref{prop:petal}\ref{petal:fbigger}.
 Part \eqref{Scond5} follows. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:metric}] Recall that the metric $\rho_{\Orb}$ is expanding at every point of $\tilde{S}$, while the metric $\omega$ is expanding in thin repelling sectors near parabolic point.
 Our main goal is, therefore, to show that, for sufficiently small choice of $\epssig$, the function $\f$ is also expanding in the metric $\sigma$ when one of $\dpar(z)$ and $\dpar(\f(z))$ is less than $\epssig$, and the other is not.
+For a geometrically finite polynomial (with the metric $\sigma$ defined analogously), the set where $\dpar(z)>\epssig$ but $\dpar(\f(z))<\epssig$ has only finitely many connected components, and the proof of local connectivity of the Julia set (e.g. in \cite[Theorem 4.3]{carlesongamelin}) relies on this in an essential way: one considers each component separately and shows that a sufficiently small $\epssig$ ensures the desired expansion estimate there.
+In the transcendental case, parabolic points usually have infinitely many preimages under $\f$, and thus we must develop a \emph{uniform} estimate across infinitely many connected components.
+This is achieved in Claim 1, below.

 To this end, let $r_0>0$ be the constant from Proposition~\ref{prop:niceS}.
 For each parabolic fixed point, $\zeta$, define a ramification map on the disc $B(\zeta, r_0)$ by

 Let $\rho_\zeta$ denote the hyperbolic orbifold metric of $(B(\zeta, r_0), v^\zeta)$.